karkman/MetagenomeCourse2019/MetagenomePart1.md

 To be able to analyse the results on Thursday, we will run it already today.

 Make a batch job script for HUMAnN2.
 __NOTE!
-Use pre-downloaded databases, don't change the path to them__
+Use only the R1 reads AND the pre-downloaded databases, don't change the path to them__

 ```
 #!/bin/bash -l